mhscc/web-dev-workshop/javascript/JAVASCRIPT_DOM.md

 ### DOM Manipulations
 > #### [Video Tutorial](https://www.youtube.com/watch?v=jmPgo2lyoLY)

-We start off by searching for an HTML element, then we use JavaScript to implement some logics.
+ The overall DOM manipulation procedure is to locate an HTML element and then use JavaScript to implement logic.

-**Task:** create a website that can that gets the value typed in the input box when clicked on the `submit` button and display it like `Yo whatsup {value}`.
-The website should not display anything if no value is typed when the `submit` button is clicked In addition create a `clear` button that resets everything when clicked.
+**Task:** Create a website that can that gets the value typed in the input box when clicked on the `submit` button and display it like `Yo whatsup {value}`.
+The website should not display anything if no value is typed when the   button is clicked In addition create a `clear` button that resets everything when clicked.

 **Solution:**